galbus/Vagrant-PHP-Box/README.md

 ### VirtualBox

-VirtualBox 4.2 is required!
+An older version - VirtualBox 4.2 is required.

 Download this version from https://www.virtualbox.org/wiki/Download_Old_Builds_4_2.

 ### Vagrant

+**DO NOT** use gem to install Vagrant!

-Download and install the latest version from http://www.vagrantup.com.
+Download the DMG and install the latest version from http://www.vagrantup.com.

 ### Puppet

+**DO NOT** use gem to install Puppet!
+The Gem install of Librarian only works with the native Puppet package - we use the Gem package due to install issues across OSX versions.

 The Puppet site recommends installing Puppet, Facter and Hiera from packages, but I found this only caused problems across different OSX platforms.